 What achievements should I highlight to demonstrate “scale‑first” impact?

 Applied Materials evaluates impact at the fab‑level, not the feature‑level.
 Cite numbers that reflect wafer‑count, dollar‑per‑wafer, or equipment uptime.
 For example: “Reduced cycle time by 12 % on 450‑mm tools, delivering $4.3 M annual throughput gain.”
-In a recent hiring committee, a candidate who listed “Improved UI latency” was out‑ranked by a peer who quantified “Saved 3 seconds per wafer, translating to $1.1 M yearly.”
+In a hiring committee, a candidate who listed “Improved UI latency” was out‑ranked by a peer who quantified “Saved 3 seconds per wafer, translating to $1.1 M yearly.”

 Judgment: Not a list of product launches, but a quantified fab‑scale result that aligns with Applied Materials’ revenue drivers.